 The venue is owned by Gravesham Borough Council and is in receipt of a yearly subsidy.

-The Woodville is a member of the ABTT (Association of British Theatre Technicians) the TMA (Theatrical Management Association) and SOBOM (the Society of Box Office Managers), The KTMMA (Kent Theatre and Marketing Managers Association) and are compliant with the Family Arts Standards guidelines.
+The Woodville are members of the ABTT (Association of British Theatre Technicians), the TMA (Theatrical Management Association), SOBOM (the Society of Box Office Managers), The KTMMA (Kent Theatre and Marketing Managers Association) and are compliant with the Family Arts Standards guidelines.

 Woodville has six wheelchair spaces available with an adjacent companion's seat in the East Stalls.
 A lift is installed in the foyer and an accessible toilet facility is available at the back of the auditorium.
 Ramped access is also available for bigger scooters/beds etc via the Kent Room or stage doors of the Venue.